poggenhans/Lanelet2/README.md

 catkin build
 ```

-If unsure, see the [travis build log](https://travis-ci.org/fzi-forschungszentrum-informatik/Lanelet2).
-It shows the the full installation process, with subsequent build and test, starting at a clean Ubuntu installation.
+If unsure, see the [Dockerfile](Dockerfile) or the [travis build log](https://travis-ci.org/fzi-forschungszentrum-informatik/Lanelet2).
+It shows the the full installation process, with subsequent build and test based on a docker image with a clean ubuntu installation.

 ## Examples
 Examples and common use cases in both C++ and Python can be found [here](lanelet2_examples/README.md).